 Virtual Desktop for Dummies: An Intro into VDI

-What is virtual desktop infrastructure
+What is virtual desktop infrastructure?

-Virtual desktop infrastructure is a virtualization technology that hosts desktop environments on a central server or datacenter.
-Through this centralized server, the VDI will deploy the desktop environments to end clients or users over a network through a virtual desktop image to an endpoint device.
+Virtual desktop infrastructure (VDI) is a virtualization technology that hosts desktop environments on a central server or datacenter instead of on-premise.
 This process allows users to remotely engage with the applications and data within the operating system as they would with a local, on-premises system.
+A host server will allow users to access the virtual desktop from any location or device.

 • Persistent: Users can personalize and save changes on their desktop because they connect to the same one each time they log in.
 A persistent VDI environment acts most like a personal PC.